jidongbsu/cs452-network-file-system/README.md

 [cs452@xyno ~]$ cd /tmp/mnt
 ```

 After this, you can test the NFS file system within this /tmp/mnt directory.
+You are required to test commands including *touch*, *mkdir*, *ls -l*, *rm -f*, *rmdir*.
+You are suggested to use *vi* to edit files, and then use *cat* to read the file.

 When all tests are done, leave this /tmp/mnt and run this *umount* command to unmount the NFS file system.